sap-tutorials/Tutorials/tutorials/cp-wf-01-create-definition/cp-wf-01-create-definition.md

 }
 ```

 > If you haven't already, you may wish to use an extension in your browser to display JSON in a nicely formatted way, like this.
-For example, if you're using Chrome, the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) is an example of such an extension.
+For example, if you're using Chrome, the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) is one such extension.

 You'll need JSON, rather than XML, as the context storage is JavaScript based.